gregwhitaker/apple-servicetalk-example/README.md

         ./gradlew :hello-service:run

-2. Run the following command to start the `client`:
+2. In a new terminal, run the following command to execute the `client`:

         ./gradlew :client:run

+    If successful, you will see the following message:

+        > Task :client:run
+        [main] INFO example.client.hello.HelloClient - Response: Hello, You!

+3. In a new terminal, run the following command to execute the client with a supplied name:

+        ./gradlew :client:run --args='Bob'

+    If successful, you will see the following message:

+        > Task :client:run
+        [main] INFO example.client.hello.HelloClient - Response: Hello, Bob!

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/apple-servicetalk-example/issues).